-ACME is an automated system for the issuing of X.509 certificates for https (and other) use.
+ACME is an automated system for the issuing of X.509 certificates for HTTPS (and other) use.
 The FireBrick can work as an ACME client to obtain certificates and is preset to use Let's Encrypt's free certificate issuing service, and automatically renew certificates.
 You can change settings to use an alternate ACME server if you pefer though you may have to upload root certificates for the alternate CA. Contact support if you have any issues.
+Renewal happens automatically, but you can lock down when this happens (e.g. time of day) by setting an acme-profile.

-You do not need to allow port 80 (HTTP) access in your network, but you can lock down http and https access using the allow and trusted settings as normal.
+You do not need to allow port 80 (HTTP) access in your network, but you can lock down HTTP and HTTPS access using the allow and trusted settings as normal.
 By default, during the ACME update process, port 80 is allowed generally at a TCP level (bypassing the allow settings) but only for the special URL for ACME validation and only for the few seconds needed to validate your device.
-This means access to to config pages always respects the allow and trusted settings at all times, even if accepting TCP port 80 briefly for one specific ACME URL.
+This means access to the config pages always respects the allow and trusted settings at all times, even if accepting TCP port 80 briefly for one specific ACME URL.
 This can be disabled, but may stop the automatic certificate renewal process.
+In addition, if a profile is set up as a control switch, and named as fb-followed by the certificate authority, e.g. fb-letsencrypt.org then this profile is activated at the start of the validation phase, and deactivated at the end.
+This can be used (with care) to allow specific firewall rules during certificate renewal.

-If you wish to load your own private keys, and allow ACME renewal of certificate, you can do so.
+If you wish to load your own private keys, and allow ACME renewal of certificates, you can do so.
 The keys need to have a name in the same way as the automatically generated keys, i.e. one for the account with the CA, e.g. letsencrypt.org and one matching the hostname for the certificate name.
-If such keys exists then they are used instead of making new keys when requesting a certificate.
+If such keys exist then they are used instead of making new keys when requesting a certificate.
 At present these must be RSA keys.
 If you do not load your own keys, the FireBrick makes keys internally.
 You can disable automatic key generation by setting acme-keygen false.

-The https server uses SNI to find the matching certificate against its common or subject alt name.
-This must therefore exactly match the name used to access the FireBrick or be a wildcard for the first level and match the rest, as per normal https certificates.
-If no match is found then https will not work.
-By default, if no certificate can be found for https, one is created, self signed (which will give a browser warning).
+The HTTPS server uses SNI to find the matching certificate against its common or subject alt name.
+This must therefore exactly match the name used to access the FireBrick or be a wildcard for the first level and match the rest, as per normal HTTPS certificates.
+If no match is found then HTTPS will not work.
+By default, if no certificate can be found for HTTPS, one is created, self signed (which will give a browser warning).
 This can be turned off in the web config settings for self-sign.
 Self signed certificates have limited life, are removed on reboot or expiry, and only a small number are retained in the certificate store at one time.
 If no SNI is provided, a self signed certificate matching the IP address literal is used on the assumption that this is what was used with the https://protocol.
 Obviously the automated ACME process creates, and renews, a verified CA signed certificate with the correct name, so is recommended.
-Once set up, you may wish to turn off self signed certificates, and possible even http access at all.
+Once set up, you may wish to turn off self signed certificates, and possibly even HTTP access altogether.